518.5513 Procedures for child and medical support orders and parentage orders in the expedited process.

 (6) amounts and sources of any other earnings and income of the parties;

 (8) types and amounts of public assistance received by the parties, including Minnesota family investment plan, child care assistance, medical assistance, MinnesotaCare, title IV-E foster care, or other form of assistance as defined in section 256.741, subdivision 1; and

 (b) For all matters scheduled in the expedited process, whether or not initiated by the public authority, the nonattorney employee of the public authority shall file with the court and serve on the parties the following information:

-(1) information pertaining to the income of the parties available to the public authority from the department of economic security;
+(1) information pertaining to the income of the parties available to the public authority from the Department of Employment and Economic Development;

 (2) a statement of the monthly amount of child support, medical support, child care, and arrears currently being charged the obligor on Minnesota IV-D cases;